jasirvatham2602/QXAI-prj/README.md

 # QXAI-prj
-Investigates whether a Quantum Explainable AI (QXAI) model that classifies Alzheimer’s disease, Parkinson’s disease, and Control performs better than its XAI classical counterpart.
+Investigates whether a Quantum Explainable AI (QXAI) model that classifies Alzheimer’s disease (AD), Parkinson’s disease (PD), and Control performs better than its XAI classical counterpart.
 Implements a VQC–CNN (Variational Quantum Circuit–Convolutional Neural Network) and compares XAI and QXAI Saliency Maps (XAI:89.46% and  QXAI:86.52% test accuracy).
-# Motivation and Research Question
+# Motivation
+In december 4th, 2025, my research on the use of Transfer Learning, Ensemble Learning, and Explainable AI to produce precise and interpretable diagnoses, building trust between neurologists and AI, was published in the American Journal of Student Research.
+The proposed Ensemble Learning model received an accuracy of 97.04% using classical neural networks.
+After learning Quantum Computing from CSI 4900 at Oakland University, I wanted to learn about how Quantum Computing is integrated with classical neural networks to produce a Quantum-classical hybrid.
+Therefore, I explored how to design a Quantum AI architecture to classify AD, PD, and Control.
+Furthermore, I produced Quantum Saliency Maps to allow side-by-side comparisons between the XAI and QXAI models.
 # Model Architectures
 &emsp;  The XAI model's architecture uses a pretrained EfficientNetB0 backbone with frozen weights to obtain a 1280-length vector; this 1280-length feature vector is then fed into a fully connected hidden layer of 256 neurons with a ReLU activation function.
 Finally, there is the output layer with 3 neurons with logits to determine if the model predicts Alzheimer's disease, Parkinson's disease, or Control.